 The University-required Comprehensive Exam experience provides the opportunity for students to demonstrate their integrated knowledge of school leadership prior to graduation from the program.
-The comprehensive exam requirements must be completed with faculty approval about 2 months prior to graduation.
-Deadlines will be posted on the website (see Program Schedules and Curriculum); however, the student is responsible to be aware of all deadlines.

-The Comprehensive Exam experience is an oral presentation and report of the student's school leadership experience made to the faculty advisor and internship supervisor.
-The oral presentation must be a professional presentation, similar to reporting to the school board, using a power point presentation.
+The Comprehensive Exam experience is two-fold:

+- 1) An oral presentation and report of the student's school leadership experience made to a School Leadership Program committee member along with the student's faculty advisor and internship supervisor.
+The oral presentation must be a professional presentation, similar to reporting to the school board, using a power point presentation. - 2) A reflective paper (10 pages).